zzjc1234/Pre/secondpart.md

 ## Conclusion

-In conclusion, Dead Poets Society is a film that will leave you feeling inspired, empowered, and motivated to live life on your own terms.
+In conclusion, Dead Poets Society is a film that will leave you feeling empowered, and motivated to live life on your own terms.
 It encourages us to celebrate our individuality, embrace our passions, and find the courage to pursue our dreams.

 # Conclusion